bridcourtney/Your-PMP-Journey/README.md

  I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
  I also used Am I Responsive online tool for checking responsiveness on different devices.

+### Known Bugs

+Courses are in the Product Model, what differentiates Course from Products is the is_a_service boolean flag in the Product Model.
+Courses therefore can be added / edited & deleted by SuperUsers in Product Mangement Section.
+When a SuperUser performs any of the CRUD Actions on a Course, they are redircted to the Product Details page.
+I know how to fix the issue, but did not have time to complete

 # 6. Deployment